Rafflecopter/node-relyq/README.md

 - `new relyq.InPlaceBasicQ(redis, opts)` doesn't even do serialization.
 - `new relyq.InPlaceJsonQ(redis, opts)` serializes using JSON (fast serialization, more space)
 - `new relyq.InPlaceMsgPackQ(redis, opts)` serializes using MsgPack (slower serialization, less space)

+_Note_: In-Place serializations don't allow you to change the task object once it has been pushed into the system.
+Hence, its not that useful.

 ### Redis